Developing the MPK Application

 Now that we have defined our application plugins, resources and configurations, it is time to provide the runtime string that will run when the application is deployed.

-Similarly like we did when using the standard gstreamer gst-launch-1.0
+Similarly like we did when using the standard gstreamer gst-launch-1.0 command, the gst-launch command will look like:

 gst-launch-1.0 --gst-plugin-path='/data/simaai/applications/resnet50_sample_name/lib' -v \ simaaisrc mem-target=1 node-name=\"my_image_src\" location=\"/data/simaai/applications/resnet50_sample_name/etc/golden_retriever_207_rgb.bin\" num-buffers=1 ! \ simaaiprocesscvu source-node-name=\"my_image_src\" buffers-list=\"my_image_src\" config=\"/data/simaai/applications/resnet50_sample_name/etc/genpreproc_200_cvu_cfg_params.json\" ! \ simaaiprocessmla config=\"/data/simaai/applications/resnet50_sample_name/etc/simaaiprocessmla_cfg_params.json\" ! \ simaaiprocesscvu source-node-name=\"mla-resnet\" buffers-list=\"mla-resnet\" config=\"/data/simaai/applications/resnet50_sample_name/etc/detessdequant_201_cvu_cfg_params.json\" name=\"detessdequant\" ! \ argmax_print config=\"/data/simaai/applications/resnet50_sample_name/etc/argmax_print_cfg.json\" ! \ fakesink"Note